 There is just over 50 mm movement on the long axis, via a worm drive, and the scale is marked from 40 to 100 mm.
 There is just over 30 mm movement on the short axis, via a rack and pinion, and the scale is marked from 0 to 38 mm.
 On each axis there is a Vernier scale that allows measurements to be made to the nearest 0.1 mm.

-The FM-3 was listed as an accessory for the BHMJ metallurgical microscope and attaches to the detachable stage plate.
-This plate is about 110 mm diameter and so is not compatible with the Macrophoto Stand VST-1 or with Olympus stereomicroscopes.
+The FM-3 was also listed as an accessory for the BHMJ metallurgical microscope and attaches to the detachable stage plate.
+The BHMJ plate is about 110 mm diameter and so is not compatible with the Macrophoto Stand VST-1 or with Olympus stereomicroscopes.

 There is about 53 mm movement on the long axis, via a worm drive, and the scale is marked from 40 to 102 mm.
 There is about 27 mm movement on the short axis, via a rack and pinion, and the scale is marked from 0 to 36 mm.
 On each axis there is a Vernier scale that allows measurements to be made to the nearest 0.1 mm.